Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Boneclaw (MPMM).md

 - !!int "13"
 - !!int "15"
 - !!int "9"
-"speed": "walk 40 ft."
+"speed": "40 ft."
 "saves":
-  "Dexterity": !!int "7"
+  "Dexterity": "+7"
-  "Wisdom": !!int "6"
+  "Wisdom": "+6"
-  "Constitution": !!int "6"
+  "Constitution": "+6"
 "skillsaves":
-  "Stealth": !!int "7"
+  "Stealth": "+7"
-  "Perception": !!int "6"
+  "Perception": "+6"
 "damage_resistances": "cold, necrotic"
 "condition_immunities": "charmed, exhaustion, frightened, paralyzed, poisoned" "senses": "darkvision 60 ft., passive Perception 16" "languages": "Common plus one language spoken by its master" "cr": "12"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "While its master lives, a destroyed boneclaw gains a new body in dice:\
+- "desc": "While its master lives, a destroyed boneclaw gains a new body in dice:\
     \ 1d10|avg (1d10) hours, with all its hit points.
 The new body appears within\
     \ 1 mile of the boneclaw's master."
   "name": "Rejuvenation"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The boneclaw doesn't require air, food, drink, or sleep."
+- "desc": "The boneclaw doesn't require air, food, drink, or sleep."
   "name": "Unusual Nature"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The boneclaw makes two Piercing Claw attacks."
+- "desc": "The boneclaw makes two Piercing Claw attacks."
   "name": "Multiattack"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+8 (+8 to hit), reach 15 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+8 (+8 to hit), reach 15 ft., one target.\
-    \ Hit: dice: 3d10 + 4|avg (3d10 + 4) piercing damage plus dice: 2d10|avg\
+    \ Hit: 20 (dice: 3d10 + 4|avg (3d10 + 4)) piercing damage plus 11 (dice:\
-    \ (2d10) necrotic damage.
-If the target is a creature, the boneclaw can pull\
+    \ 2d10|avg (2d10)) necrotic damage.
+If the target is a creature, the boneclaw\
-    \ the target up to 10 feet toward itself, and the target is [[5.
-Mechanics/Rules/Conditions.md#grappled|grappled]]\
+    \ can pull the target up to 10 feet toward itself, and the target is [[\5.
+Mechanics\Rules\Conditions.md#grappled|grappled]]\
     \ (escape DC 14).
 The boneclaw has two claws.
 While a claw grapples a target,\
     \ the claw can attack only that target."
   "name": "Piercing Claw"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "If the boneclaw is in dim light or darkness, each creature of the boneclaw's\
+- "desc": "If the boneclaw is in dim light or darkness, each creature of the boneclaw's\
     \ choice within 15 feet of it must succeed on a DC 14 Constitution saving throw\
-    \ or take dice: 5d12 + 2|avg (5d12 + 2) necrotic damage.\n\nThe boneclaw then\
+    \ or take 34 (dice: 5d12 + 2|avg (5d12 + 2)) necrotic damage.\n\nThe boneclaw\
-    \ teleports up to 60 feet to an unoccupied space it can see.
-It can bring one\
+    \ then teleports up to 60 feet to an unoccupied space it can see.
+It can bring\
-    \ creature it's grappling, teleporting that creature to an unoccupied space it\
+    \ one creature it's grappling, teleporting that creature to an unoccupied space\
-    \ can see within 5 feet of its destination.
-The destination spaces of this teleportation\
+    \ it can see within 5 feet of its destination.
+The destination spaces of this\
-    \ must be in dim light or darkness."
+    \ teleportation must be in dim light or darkness."
   "name": "Shadow Jump (Recharge 5-6)" "bonus_actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "While in dim light or darkness, the boneclaw takes the Hide action."
+- "desc": "While in dim light or darkness, the boneclaw takes the [[\5.
+Mechanics\Rules\Actions.md#Hide|Hide]]\
+    \ action."
   "name": "Shadow Stealth"
 "reactions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "In response to a creature entering a space within 15 feet of it, the boneclaw\
+- "desc": "In response to a creature entering a space within 15 feet of it, the boneclaw\
     \ makes one Piercing Claw attack against that creature."
   "name": "Deadly Reach"
 "source":
 - "MPMM"
 - "MTF"
-"image": "5.
-Mechanics/Bestiary/Undead/token/boneclaw.png"
+"image": "compendium/bestiary/undead/token/boneclaw.png"
 ```
 ^statblock